Wider community members can register for an account on the community forum by using the Sign up

 In the GitLab Community Forum, most tech support and troubleshooting assistance comes from community members volunteering their time and knowledge to help others.

 If any GitLab team member sees a forum post that is inappropriate, abusive, spam, or a violation of our code of conduct, please flag the post by clicking the flag icon.
-If immediate action to hide or redact private information is required, flag the post and then ping one of the admins in the #developer-relations Slack channel.
+The post is automatically hidden from public viewing and added to the moderation queue for review.
+If the flagging action requires more context or immediate actions, contact admins in the #developer-relations Slack channel.

 The moderation privileges should only be used to pin topics or make (global) announcements.
 Moderators share different responsibilities, and categories.
-If you need help or guidance, please reach out in the #developer-relations
+If you need help or guidance, please reach out in the #developer-relations Slack channel.

 Discourse implements an intelligent spam prevention system, which leads to users and posts behind hold for review.
 The same workflow applies when users flag a post manually.
 Items for review are indicated with a red count in the upper right menu, and can be access directly with the Review section.